 Ann-Marita is the true essence of an independent artist, wearing as many hats as she can pile on top of one another, while still staying true to herself.
 “An Australian country music magazine once said about my music that it never falls into a formula, and I loved that,” Ann-Marita says.
 “The new album is no different.
 There are songs inspired by stories from the 1800s as well as present time Southern California, all mixed together into what I like to call Arctic Americana.”

-And the title of the upcoming album?
+And the title of the new album?
 “Geography”, of course.